-The system board contains a National System Management chip (LM78) that monitors the computer at all times looking for potential hardware failures.
-The LM78 is programmed with predetermined threshold values for the following:
+The system board contains a system management chip that monitors the computer at all times looking for potential hardware failures.
+This chip is programmed with predetermined threshold values for the following:

+- · System temperature

+- · Fan speed

+- Power supply voltages (+5, +12, -12, +3.3, Vcore)

+- Microprocessor voltages

-- System temperature - · Fan speed - Power supply voltages (+5, +12, -12, +3.3, Vcore) - Intrusion detect for security (detects when chassis lid has been removed, even if power is off)
+- Intrusion detect for security (detects when chassis lid has been removed, even if power is off)

-During system operation, Desktop Management Interface (DMI) code polls the LM78 chip and generates an alert if the measured value is outside of the programmed minimum and maximum range.
+During system operation, Desktop Management Interface (DMI) code polls the chip and generates an alert if the measured value is outside of the programmed minimum and maximum range.
 The alert can be provided to a network administrator across a LAN.